These are some of the most commonly asked questions I get around working with me especially when it comes to virtual care

 What if I need your help a few days later?

-All of my lactation consults include 1 week of email/text follow up support for this reason.
-Follow up appointments can also be booked anytime they are needed.
+All of my lactation consults include 1 week of email follow up support for this reason.
+Follow up appointments can also be booked anytime they are needed within 4 weeks of the initial consultation.

 How do I book an appointment?

-Head to “book now” under my services page and pick your time or fill in the request or you can email me directly at hello@motherhoodbloomslactation.com
+Head to “lactation consults” under my services page and pick your time or fill in the request or you can email me directly at hello@motherhoodbloomslactation.com

 What if I need to cancel my appointment?